honeycombio/microservices-demo/src/productcatalogservice/README.md

 # productcatalog service

+The **productcatalog** service provides details about all products in the application.

 ## Dynamic catalog reloading / artificial delay

 This service has a "dynamic catalog reloading" feature that is purposefully